 6. Office/School Supplies

-Items that keep the household or a student up and running need a spot on your budget too.
+Items that keep your home office or study space up and running need a spot in your budget too.
 This means accounting for things like toner, paper, stamps, shipping supplies, and software subscription fees.

 7. Renewals for Licenses (Insurance, Drivers, Etc.)

-Some expenses only pop up once a year or every few years like driver’s license renewals or insurance renewals, but it can be helpful to split up that expense into smaller chunks and save for it month by month.
+Some expenses only pop up once a year, or every few years, like driver’s license or insurance renewals, but it can be helpful to split up that expense into smaller chunks and save for it month by month.

 8. Seasonal Maintenance

-Some home-maintenance needs, like gardening, are ongoing, but others come around seasonally.
-Similar to license renewals, it can be helpful to save up for pricey seasonal maintenance needs like gutter cleaning and snow removal all year round.
+Some home-maintenance needs are ongoing, but others come around seasonally.
+Similar to license renewals, it can be helpful to save up for pricey seasonal maintenance needs, like gutter cleaning and snow removal, all year round.
 That way, you won’t come up short when a bill hits.

 9. Items for Pets

 Pets bring a lot of love into a home, but also a lot of expenses.
-From vet fees and pet insurance to toys, food, and doggie daycare, the expenses keep on coming.
+From vet fees and pet insurance to toys, food, and doggie daycare, these expenses can be significant and deserve a place in your budget.

 10. Personal Items (Hair, Nails, Etc.)

-A bottle of shampoo here, a manicure there, plus regular haircuts: These personal expenses that help us look and feel our best can add up quickly.
+A bottle of shampoo here, a manicure there, plus regular haircuts — the myriad expenses that help us look and feel our best can add up quickly.
 They may only cost a few bucks a pop (hello, body wash) or only happen once in a while (that fresh set of highlights), but it’s wise to be prepared for the cost.

 Get up to $300 when you bank with SoFi.